 To apply for the Freedom’s Children Student Journalists Competition, please submit the following materials to FCSJC@marchonwashingtonfilmfestival.org.

-Please note that all contest winners will be responsible for procuring their own housing in the Washington D.C. area from July 10-22, in addition to securing reliable transportation to and from program activities.
+Please note that all contest winners will be responsible for procuring their own housing in the Washington D.C. area from July 10-22.

 - Biographical Information